TinkerBoard/tinkerboard.github.io/docs/developer-guide/tinker_board_3n/tinker_os_android.md

  chmod a+r -R $IMAGE_PATH/
 ```

-- device/asus/tinker_board_3

-  In the directory device/asus/tinker_board_3:
+- device/asus/tinker_board_3: In the directory device/asus/tinker_board_3,
-  - Edit the `RebuildParameter.mk` file to add the partition persist into the partition_list.
+  - Edit the `RebuildParameter.mk` file to add the partition `persist` into the partition_list.
   - Edit the `Tinker_Board_3N/fstab.in` file and the `Tinker_Board_3N/recovery.fstab_AB` file to add the partition /dev/block/by-name/persist.
   - Edit the `sepolicy/dtoverlay/file_contexts` file to configure SELinux for the partition /dev/block/by-name/persist.
 ```diff